Looking to boost your brain power?

 COPD and the Decline of Cognitive Function

 For those suffering from Chronic Obstructive Pulmonary Disease (COPD), cognitive function can gradually decline as the lungs provide less oxygen to the brain.
 However, you can retain your current cognitive function and even improve it.
-With this in mind, the Lung Institute has created a short list of five brain-building exercises to keep your mind sharp.
+With this in mind, the Lung Health Institute has created a short list of five brain-building exercises to keep your mind sharp.

 1. Pick up a Musical Instrument

 The cognitive effects of learning a musical instrumental have widely been accepted as crucial to early brain development and the prevention of dementia and other mental illnesses.
 In the process of learning to play an instrument, the brain is forced to interpret and integrate a large range of sensory information, in effect, strengthening communication between the different brain areas.
 Those suffering from COPD should avoid wind instruments such as brass and woodwinds, in favor of stringed instruments (violin, guitar) or even piano and drums.

 Although too much of a good thing can be bad for you, just enough can be great, and when engaging the brain, watching even a half-hour of TV has been shown to increase performance on subsequent intelligence tests.
 However, keep the binge-watching to a minimum as prolonged sitting and inactivity can produce negative health effects in the body.

 For those interested in increasing cognitive function, picking up a hobby is one of the most creative methods out there.
 Whether it’s learning how to sew, paint, sculpt, or craft, picking up a new skill has been shown to help reduce the risk of dementia and preserve memory.
 It has also been shown that picking up a new hobby often has the added benefit of expanding one’s social group and fostering new relationships, promoting both communication, friendships, and social activity.